Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Supplementary of Main Results

 \subsection{Comparison with Stationarization Methods}

-stationarization methods: Revin\cite{kim2022reversible} and Series Stationarization.
-The averaged results are shown in the \underline{main text} due to the limited pages.
-As is listed in Table~\ref{tab:full_comparison}, our framework achieves the state-of-the-art performance especially on datasets with high non-stationarity and shows big promotion on each prediction length.
+We provide full comparison among Non-stationary Transformers and two stationarization methods: Revin\cite{kim2022reversible} and Series Stationarization.
+The averaged results are shown in Table~\ref{tab:comparison} due to the limited pages.
+As is listed in Table~\ref{tab:full_comparison}, our framework achieves the state-of-the-art performance especially on datasets with high non-stationarity.
 For Transformer, the proposed method achieves \textbf{25.6\%}($1.467\to 1.092$) MSE reduction on Exchange under the predict-720 settings, \textbf{10.8\%}($2.572\to 2.294$) on ILI under the predict-24 settings, and \textbf{30.3\%}($0.598\to 0.417$) on ETTm2 under the predict-720 settings.
 As for Reformer, since De-stationary Attention is not directly deduced from the LSH attention~\cite{kitaev2020reformer}, current approximation as stated in Equation~\ref{equ:insights} may not be the optimal solution, but the introducing of De-stationary Attention still achieves relative \textbf{11.6\%}($0.632\to0.559$) promotion on ETTm2 and \textbf{4.4\%}($2.834\to2.770$) on ILI under the predict-336 setting.
-The comparison demonstrates De-stationary Attention mechanism can further benefit the predictive ability of Transformers equipped with only stationarization methods.
+The comparison demonstrates De-stationary Attention mechanism can further benefit the predictive ability of Transformers.